GreccoOliva-Franco/challenge-ticket-go/README.md

 <!-- Swagger documentation in endpoint [http://localhost:8000/api/documentation` -->

 ## Documentation
-(In progress)
+REQUIREMENTS:

-(REQUIREMENT: Server should be deployed)
+- Server should be deployed

-Provided by Swagger in a dedicated [endpoint](http://localhost:8000/api/documentation)
+Provided by Swagger in a dedicated [endpoint](http://localhost:8000/swagger)